FREQUENTLY ASKED QUESTIONS

 All grant finalists have the opportunity to make a short (approximately 5 minute) presentation to the full membership at a "Meet the Finalists" event in May, prior to the voting period.
 In addition, information about each grant application is provided online for the general membership to review.

 Impact and Community Grant finalists are voted upon by the entire membership on-line before the Annual Award Celebration in June.

-Votes are tabulated and finalists are told which organizations will be awarded the Community and Anniversary Grants the day before the grant awards gathering in June.
+Votes are tabulated and finalists are told which organizations will be awarded the Community Grants the day before the grant awards gathering in June.
 The Impact Grant awardee is announced during the Annual Award Celebration.
-All Impact Grant finalists and Community and Anniversary Grant awardees are invited to attend the Annual Award Celebration.
+All Impact Grant finalists and Community Grant awardees are invited to attend the Annual Award Celebration.

 Impact100 Sonoma oversees distribution of funds through: